Hero Background

 7. Winter Prep: Preventive Improvements That Avoid Costly Repairs

-Winter is also a great time to do preventative improvements that protect your home and reduce risk.
-Small upgrades now can prevent expensive issues later—especially moisture, drafts, and ventilation problems.
+Winter is also a great time for preventive improvements that protect your home.
+Small upgrades now can prevent expensive issues later—especially moisture problems, drafts, and ventilation failures that lead to damage over time.

 7.1 Prevention-Focused Winter Improvements